Konrad Kay and Mickey Down

 EO

-Do you feel the show’s catching up to your life now or does it feel it’s happening in real time?
+Do you feel the show is catching up to your life now, or does it feel like it’s happening in real time?

 MD

-The characters are not as old as us but they’re getting to be more accomplished than us.
-We were never accomplished within the financial industry.
+The characters aren’t as old as us, but they’re becoming more accomplished than we ever were.
+We were never accomplished in the financial industry.
 I crashed and burned after a year and a bit.
-Maybe they’re where we thought we would be if we stayed in.
-Hm no, they’re not at all, they’re a lot more competent than us, but I don’t know.
-I’d say the seasons reflect more of mine and Konrad’s ambition, our style and temperament.
-Season one, we were in our late 20s when we wrote that, and it’s very rough around the edges, it’s silly in some respects, it’s slightly too self-serious, it has a bit of an arrogance to it.
+Maybe they’re where we thought we’d be if we’d stayed in.
+Actually, no—they’re far more competent than we ever were.
+I don’t know.
+I’d say the seasons reflect more of mine and Konrad’s ambition, our style, our temperament.

-There’s a kind of, “We don’t give a fuck about the rules of writing a TV show,” we can just do whatever we want over eight hours and I think to some respects it works quite well and others, it makes me cringe because it feels YA almost.
-Maybe that’s the kind of stuff that some people really liked about it.
-Watching back actually, there’s a charm to it that I didn’t see as much when we were doing season two.
-We wrote season two during Covid, it’s set during COVID, and that specter of COVID hangs over it massively.
+Season one—we were in our late twenties when we wrote it—is very rough around the edges.
+It’s silly in some respects, slightly too self-serious, maybe even a bit arrogant.
+There was a kind of, “We don’t give a fuck about the rules of writing a TV show.
+We can just do whatever we want over eight hours.”
+In some respects that works really well.
+In others, it makes me cringe because it feels almost YA.
+Maybe that’s what some people liked about it.
+Watching it back now, there’s a charm to it that I didn’t really see when we were making season two.
+We wrote season two during COVID—it’s set during COVID—and that specter hangs over it massively.

 EO